VENUES: PLEASE VISIT THE EPK PAGE FOR BIOS, ARTIST HEAD SHOTS, PROMOTIONAL COPY, ETC.

 With a musical background in classical Indian vocals, gospel, and rock, Lee loves to lead high-spirited, uptempo kirtans, combining the metta and wisdom energies of Buddhist mantras with the heart-opening euphoria of the devotional Bhakti tradition and the scientific precision of Gurmukhi mantra.
 Her voice has been described as mesmerizing, majestic, healing, other-worldly, and transcendent.
 For Lee, leading kirtan is not a performance, but rather a truly spiritual, devotional and healing experience.
 She believes that each of us has the power and ability to heal the self—and countless others—through our own unique voices and through these mantras.

-She has offered kirtan at such venues as Bhakti Fest, Shakti Fest, Ahimsa Yoga and Music Festival, the Omega Institute, Ananda Ashram, Satchidananda Ashram-Yogaville, Integral Yoga Institute, Karma Triyana Dharmachakra monastery, Kagyu Shedrup Choling, Tibet House, the Meher Spiritual Center, and many yoga studios, retreat centers, and healing centers.
+Lee has offered kirtan, mantra workshops, and meditation classes at such venues as Bhakti Fest, Shakti Fest, Ahimsa Yoga and Music Festival, the Omega Institute, Ananda Ashram, Sivananda Ashram Bahamas, Satchidananda Ashram-Yogaville, Integral Yoga Institute, Karma Triyana Dharmachakra monastery, Kagyu Shedrup Choling, Tibet House, Won Dharma Center, the Meher Spiritual Center, and many yoga studios, retreat centers, and healing centers.

 Her debut album, Beyond the Beyond—an eclectic mix of mantra music from the Buddhist, Hindu and Sikh traditions—was released in 2016.
 A limited-edition EP of the Buddhist tracks from this album, entitled Into the Beyond: Modern Renditions of Ancient Buddhist Mantras—was released on 4/18/2015, in honor of His Holiness the 17th Gyalwang Karmapa’s visit to the United States.
 The whole project has received the special blessings of the Venerable Khenpo Karthar Rinpoche.